tinestaric/tinestaric.github.io/source/_posts/2024-10-06-preprocessing-symbols.md

 #### How do I enable a Symbol for the Base App?

 I got this question quite a couple of times, and I remember I too was confused in the beginning when I didn’t understand *preprocessing symbols*.
-You open a base app object like *Sales-Post*, and you see a **CLEAN23** code path. ***How do I “enable” this new code path?***
+You open a base app object like *Sales-Post* and see a **CLEAN23** code path. ***How do I “enable” this new code path?***

 *You don’t.*